-The Coalition utilizes emergency battery back-up devices to ensure productivity during times of possible electronic interference.
+The Coalition utilizes emergency battery backup devices to ensure productivity during times of possible electronic interference.

-Offsite Back-Up and Storage
+Offsite Backup and Storage

-The Coalition maintains back-up copies of the records through the use of a network server data back-up service, provided by the IT vendor, from an off-site location.
-The back-up files must be encrypted and the off-site storage must have a security level of at least a "Tier 4" secure data location.
-The vendor is required to sign the Coalition's confidentiality agreement (policy #OP201) before services are provided, and the back-ups are performed daily.
-Access to back-up files shall be limited to those employees that it is appropriate.
-Multiple copies of back-up files are recommended so as to not overwrite the most recent back-up.
-For auditing purposes, the IT vendor will provide evidence of the back-up activities with each monthly billing invoice.
+The Coalition maintains backup copies and archives of records and complete emails through the use of a network server data backup service, provided by the IT vendor, to an offsite location.
+In addition, the IT Vendor provides backups for Microsoft Sharepoint, Microsoft Emails, and Microsoft TEAMS platforms.
+The backup files must be encrypted and the offsite storage must have a security level of at least a "Tier 4" secure data location.
+The vendor is required to sign the Coalition's confidentiality agreement (policy #OP201) before services are provided, and the backups are performed daily.
+Access to backup files shall be limited to those employees that it is appropriate.
+Multiple copies of backup files are recommended so as to not overwrite the most recent backup.
+For auditing purposes, the IT vendor will provide evidence of the backup activities with each monthly billing invoice.